 We can adapt class length to your academic schedule and course offering needs.
 In 2020 and 2021, we have offered one-to-two-hour online presentations on key disaster planning issues in the arts, and we can do that type of session in 2022.
 If you would like for us to do a live presentation, please contact us for more information.

 With generous support of the Andrew W. Mellon Foundation, we are able to assist you in teaching your students about readiness planning.
 Please contact us to discuss how we may work together in helping your students gain a greater understanding of how to build resilience in the arts sector.

-In-Person Classes available to all Arts Organizations
+Classes available to all Arts Organizations

 Introduction to Emergency Preparedness for Performing Arts Organizations: Localized emergencies, regional disasters, and catastrophic events can have a devastating impact on performing arts organizations where even a brief loss of business can threaten sustainability.
 This session provides an introduction to why emergency preparedness is critical to protect your organization from external risks and internal vulnerabilities, including human-caused and natural crises.
 You will learn the typical process and contents of a plan and receive information about resources to help with planning.
 This class is appropriate for attendees representing large and small performing arts organizations as well as those with and without their own performance facilities.
 Executive and management staff will find this webinar useful, as well as H.R., finance, communications, marketing, technical, and front-of-house staff.

 Time: 3 or 6 hours (with interactive exercises) versions available

 Instructor Teams: Tom Clareson/Ellen Korpar; Steve Eberhardt/Janet Newcomb